Your guide to doing business in Hungary

 All yearly submissions require a signature.

-A new start will require to be registered with the tax authorities.
+A new start will be required to register with the tax authorities.
+The registration will be done through NAV (National Tax Authority).

 The following information is required when setting up a new start: -